Typogram/Anicons/README.md

 - location

 ## Use Anicons in your design projects
 You can easily incorporate Anicons into your design projects by installing it onto your machine.
-When you download the Anicons project files, it comes with a static version of the icon font with two weights: Start and End.
-This helps you plan how you will Anicons in your project.
+When you download the Anicons project files, it comes with static versions of the icon font with two weights: Start and End.
+The static versions help you plan how you will Anicons in your project.

 <br/>